Source: Image by Markus Distelrath from Pixabay

-- More than 100 years later, in 1986, Henri Becquerel, a French scientist, discovered by chance that pitchblende caused a photographic plate to darken, later considered x-rays.
+- More than 100 years later, in 1986, Henri Becquerel, a French scientist discovered by chance that pitchblende caused a photographic plate to darken, later considered x-rays.
 Later that year, Pierre and Marie Curie discovered radioactivity.
-Marie and Pierre Curie’s investigations with uranium ore led to finding other, thus far unknown, and even more radiant substances, including radium.
+Marie and Pierre Curie’s investigations with uranium ore lead to the discovery of other, thus far unknown, and even more radiant substances, including radium.

-- In 1905, Albert Einstein published his equation that related mass and energy as a part of his theory of relativity.
-With it, he unveiled that a small amount of mass equals enormous amounts of energy.
-More than 30 years later, he sent a letter to then-president Roosevelt, in which he warned him about the soon-to-be developed atomic bomb by Germany.
+- In 1905, Albert Einstein published his equation that related mass and energy, as a part of his theory of relativity.
+With it, he unveiled that a small amount of mass equals huge amounts of energy.
+More than 30 years later, he sent a letter to then-president Roosevelt, in which, he warned him about the soon-to-be developed atomic bomb by Germany.
 This led to the development of the Manhattan Project.

 - The atomic bomb and Manhattan Project

 In the years preceding World War II (1939-1945), nuclear energy was thought to be used to produce a new type of bomb.
-German experts used previous radioactive research to discover nuclear fission, which consists of the splitting of the nucleus and thus the generation of a great deal of energy.
+German experts used previous radioactive research as a means of discovering nuclear fission, which consists in the splitting of the nucleus and thus the generation of a great deal of energy.

-As soon as Roosevelt received the letter from Einstein, he established the “Uranium Committee” to link the government and the scientists.
+As soon as Roosevelt received the letter from Einstein, he established the “Uranium Committee” as a way of link the government and the scientists.
 In 1941, after the attack of Pearl Harbour, the States entered WWII.
-These were the first steps to the Manhattan Project, a research and development project carried out during WWII.
-It was led by the US and supported allied countries such as Great Britain and Canada.
+These were the first steps to the Manhattan Project, which was a research and development project carried out during WWII.
+It was led by the US and had the support of allies countries such as Great Britain and Canada.

-The first-ever nuclear reactor was known as the Chicago Pile (CP-1), built in 1942.
+The first-ever nuclear reactor was known as the Chicago Pile (CP-1) built-in 1942.
 In 1945, the results of all that research gave birth.
 The first-ever deployed atomic bomb in history occurred on July 16th, at 5:30 am.
-The Trinity test was a fantastic accomplishment.
+The Trinity test was an amazing accomplishment.
 The explosion with the typical mushroom cloud surpassed every expectation.

 - Nuclear Energy

 We’ve heard already that nuclear energy is clean.
 In 1951, the first experimental reactor was built in Idaho, and it produced nuclear energy for the first time.
 The first nuclear central plant was built by the URSS in 1952, followed by one in UK and France.
 It was not until 1960 that the first nuclear plant started to work.
-Since then, based on the World Nuclear Association data, more than 441 reactors have been built, and around 10% of the world’s energy is generated by nuclear means.
+Since then, based on data from the World Nuclear Association, more than 441 reactors have been built and around 10% of the world’s energy is generated by nuclear means.

-The history of nuclear energy is fascinating.
+The history of nuclear energy is very interesting.
 If you have some spare time feel free to check out this video by Geo History: